 Oneness in Many: National Resilience in Singapore

 Vulnerable states, big or small, are largely successful because of resilience.
 While the debate continues as to what resilience is and what its constitutive elements are, what cannot be denied is that once a state is able to develop a special capacity to overcome innate challenges and make them part of its DNA and culture, its chances of all-round success and survival are much greater.
-This largely explains Singapore’s ability to immunise itself against various internal and extemal challenges, and to leverage on its various strengths, manage its weaknesses and come out stronger following adversity.
-Unlike many other newly independent states, Singapore’s approach to organising the state and its people included special efforts to ensure that national accommodation was achieved by leveraging upon its populace’s diversities and imbuing a sense of ‘oneness in many’.
-Through concerted efforts and socialisation, national resilience In Singapore is about developing an enduring capacity to cope with acute challenges and more importantly, to recover, bounce back and emerge even stronger than before.1
+This largely explains Singapore’s ability to immunise itself against various internal and external challenges, and to leverage on its various strengths, manage its weaknesses and come out stronger following adversity.
+Unlike many other newly independent states, Singapore’s approach to organising the state and its people included special efforts to ensure that national accommodation was achieved by leveraging its populace’s diversities and imbuing a sense of “oneness in many”.
+Through concerted efforts and socialisation, national resilience In Singapore is about developing an enduring capacity to cope with acute challenges and, more importantly, to recover, bounce back and emerge even stronger than before.1

-What is Resilience?
+What Is Resilience?

 Entrenching Resilience in the National Psyche

-Many multi-dimensional crises have shaped the psyche of Singapore’s leaders and its people: these include the brutal Japanese occupation, the racial riots of 1950, 1964 and 1969, Indonesia’s ‘Konfrontasi’ against the Republic, and the threat of terrorism since the 9/11 attacks, among others.10All these crises had serious implications for Singapore.
+Many multidimensional crises have shaped the psyche of Singapore’s leaders and its people: these include the brutal Japanese occupation, the racial riots of 1950, 1964 and 1969, Indonesia‘s Konfrontasi (Confrontation) against the Republic, and the threat of terrorism since the 9/11 attacks, among others.10 All these crises had serious implications for Singapore.
 However, the Republic’s leaders and its people responded with distinction, driven by the realisation that national societal resilience was critical if the Republic was to remain prosperous with its territorial integrity reaffirmed and safeguarded.
-National resilience is today regarded as an important national resource, the strengthening of which would greatly enhance the Republic’s security and place it in a strong position as far as International relations are concerned.
+National resilience is today regarded as an important national resource, the strengthening of which would greatly enhance the Republic’s security and place it in a strong position as far as international relations are concerned.

 Mining Resilience for National Security

-In response to various past challenges, the Singapore Ministry of Defence introduced the concept of ‘Total Defence’ in 1984, which later permitted the concept of national resilience to be adopted as an important ingredient in enhancing national security.
-Learning from countries such as Switzerland, Sweden and Israel, there was a realisation that both traditional and non—traditional security threats could undermine the security of a state.
-In short, it was not sufficient to be militarily strong: the nation’s racial, religious and cultural cohesion, and economic power were also invaluable security assets.
-In this regard, Total Defence encompasses Military, Civil, Economic, Social and Psychological Defence, representing the five critical sectors of any society.11 In some ways, these were both the hard and soft critical infrastructures of the Republic and strengthening them required a whole—of—government and whole—of—society approach.
+In response to various past challenges, the Singapore Ministry of Defence introduced the concept of Total Defence in 1984, which later permitted the concept of national resilience to be adopted as an important ingredient in enhancing national security.
+Learning from countries such as Switzerland, Sweden and Israel, there was a realisation that both traditional and nontraditional security threats could undermine the security of a state.
+In short, it was not sufficient to be militarily strong; the nation’s racial, religious and cultural cohesion as well as economic power were also invaluable security assets.
+In this regard, Total Defence encompasses Military, Civil, Economic, Social and Psychological Defence, representing the five critical sectors of any society.11 In some ways, these were both the hard and soft critical infrastructures of the Republic, and strengthening them required a whole-of-government and whole-of-society approach.

 As resiliency has more to do with the traits, grit and determination of individuals and groups in a society, this easily dovetailed into the Psychological Defence component of Total Defence.
 However, following the Asian and Global Financial Crisis, the threat of terrorism, and SARS, resiliency was extended to other key elements of society, with a focus on social, psychological and economic resilience (as military and civil defence were considered already strongly embedded).
-Social, psychological and economic resilience were spotlighted as these elements, if strong, permit a society to bounce back quickly after a crisis.12
+Social, psychological and economic resilience were spotlighted, as these elements, if strong, permit a society to bounce back quickly after a crisis.12

 As modern warfare, especially terrorism, is essentially psychological in nature, psychological resilience literally underpins national resilience.
 This necessitates that individuals take ownership of their lives while maintaining strong links with other members of society.
 In short, one must never give up.
 Admittedly, it is difficult to measure how psychologically resilient a society is.
 Nevertheless, referencing Japanese attitudes towards the recent earthquake, tsunami and nuclear disasters, one may gather that it involves individuals’ self-confidence and readiness to weather crises, a particular mental toughness as well as demonstrated social responsibility.
-On the broader societal level, this would involve mining a state’s social capital, sense of community spirit, volunteerism and sacrifice, as was demonstrated by the workers at the Fukushima nuclear reactor, who continued working despite being exposed to radiation, in order to secure northern Japan from radiation exposure.
+On the broader societal level, this would involve mining a state’s social capital, sense of community spirit, volunteerism and sacrifice, as demonstrated by the workers at the Fukushima nuclear reactor, who continued working despite being exposed to radiation in order to secure northern Japan from radiation exposure.

-Closely linked to psychological resilience, social resilience is becoming of ascending importance.
+Closely linked to psychological resilience, social resilience is growing in importance.
 This increasing emphasis is premised on the notion that for a state to overcome a crisis and bounce back from a tragedy, its people must remain united.
-For Singapore, being a multiethnic and multi-religious society, this is all the more challenging in view of past experiences as well as the continued efforts to build inter-communal harmony and trust.
+For Singapore, being a multiethnic and multireligious society, this is all the more challenging in view of past experiences as well as the continued efforts to build inter-communal harmony and trust.
 Social resilience will be achieved as long as cohesion among the various racial and religious groups is maintained; this will ensure national resilience.
-In this regard, especially following the discovery of terrorist cells in the Republic in 2001, various efforts have been undertaken, including the launch of the Community Engagement Programme, Inter-Racial and Religious Confidence Circles, and Harmony Centre.
+In this regard, especially following the discovery of terrorist cells in the Republic in 2001, various efforts have been undertaken, including the launch of the Community Engagement Programme, Inter-racial and Religious Confidence Circles, and the Harmony Centre.
 There are also concerted efforts to engage the nation’s youths, those who did not experience the challenges of the 1950s and 1980s, mainly to inculcate sensitivities about each race so that this bonding of the nation begins bottom-up.
 Schools also celebrate Racial Harmony Day annually to imbue students with the value of racial and religious understanding and tolerance.13

-National Resilience: Where are We Today
+National Resilience: Where Are We Today

 As measuring national resiliency is almost impossible, this question is difficult to answer.
-The fact that the Republic has not witnessed any inter-racial or inter-religious conflict since 1969 is one manifestation that not only is there a strong government with effective security policies in place, but society has become more tolerant and has developed an aversion to primordial conflict of this nature.
+The fact that the Republic has not witnessed any interracial or interreligious conflict since 1969 is one manifestation that not only is there a strong government with effective security policies in place, but society has become more tolerant and has developed an aversion to primordial conflict of this nature.
 In short, nation-building policies are on track and need to be maintained.
-However, with great efforts being expended on resilience-building, one might conclude that the sense of ‘oneness’ has increased.
+However, with great efforts being expended on resilience-building, one might conclude that the sense of “oneness” has increased.
 This can be confirmed through various national surveys about feelings of nationalism, Singaporeans’ preparedness to tolerate, understand each other’s uniqueness, and coexist with one another.
-The public has also been supportive of national policies fostering close interracial and inter-religious communication and dialogue.
+The public has also been supportive of national policies fostering close interracial and interreligious communication and dialogue.
 In short, the level of tolerance and understanding has increased markedly, especially in the public sphere, and this has a positive impact on national resilience.
-A sense of Singaporean-ness is a powerful impetus for resiliency and one can say with confidence that Singapore is far more resilient today than it was in 1965.
+A sense of Singaporeanness is a powerful impetus for resiliency and one can say with confidence that Singapore is far more resilient today than it was in 1965.

-At the same time, there has been an explicit sense of Singaporean-ness emerging as evident from the public’s reaction to the government’s pro-migration policies.
-An unintended effect of government’s liberal migration policies in the last decade and a half has been a rising consensus among Singaporeans that this poses a challenge to them in the long-run, even though Singaporeans themselves are of migrant origin.
-This has had the effect of uniting Singaporeans in a common cause of opposing migrants, who are viewed as an all-round challenge, especially in their crowding the public spaces of the already compact ‘little red dot.
+At the same time, there has been an explicit sense of Singaporeanness emerging as evident from the public’s reaction to the government’s pro-migration policies.
+An unintended effect of the government’s liberal migration policies in the last decade and a half has been a rising consensus among Singaporeans that this poses a challenge to them in the long run, even though Singaporeans themselves are of migrant origin.
+This has had the effect of uniting Singaporeans in a common cause of opposing migrants, who are viewed as an all-round challenge, especially in the crowding of the public spaces in the already compact “little red dot”.
 The same negative reaction was also evident when sports personalities from abroad were imported to represent the Republic in international sporting events such as the Olympics and Commonwealth Games.
-Despite the victorious performances of these personalities (say, in table tennis), the euphoria of victory was missing as this was not viewed as ‘belonging to Singapore’ and hence, not did not register as impactful on the Republic’s nationalism and patriotism.
-In short, the ‘Singaporean Us’ has become more strongly manifested and probably embedded, as the ‘Immigrant Them’ has come to be viewed as something that is not a natural part of being Singaporean and hence, rouses the feeling that these migrants do not belong here.
+Despite the victorious performances of these personalities (say, in table tennis), the euphoria of victory was missing as this was not viewed as “belonging to Singapore” and hence did not register as impactful on the Republic’s nationalism and patriotism.
+In short, the “Singaporean Us” has become more strongly manifested and probably embedded, as the “Immigrant Them” has come to be viewed as something that is not a natural part of being Singaporean, and hence rouses the feeling that these migrants do not belong here.

 Regardless of the fallout from a liberal immigration policy and where foreign talent is vitally needed in the Republic, policies that would enhance and deepen national resilience need to be continuously nurtured.
 As a small, highly vulnerable territory devoid of natural resources, crises are likely to become part and parcel of Singapore’s existence.
 A special national gene and capacity would permit the Republic to weather these crises.
-In short, resilience would be required on almost a continual basis and especially during crises.
-Therefore, it is largely irrelevant to inquire as to what stage of resilience the republic is at today as much as it is vital to put in place the ‘hardware’ and ‘software’ that would permit Singapore to successfully confront any crisis that may come its way.
+In short, resilience would be required on almost a continual basis, and especially during crises.
+Therefore, it is largely irrelevant to inquire as to what stage of resilience the Republic is at today as much as it is vital to put in place the “hardware” and “software” that would permit Singapore to successfully confront any crisis that may come its way.
 This would also mean that if the Republic is to have any future at all, it will always require a leadership and a people that are resilient.
 Therein lays the key challenge as far as national resilience in Singapore is concerned, as any deficit and deficiency in this resource would sound the death knell for Singapore and its future.

 Resiliency and Singapore’s Future